Pressio/SHAW/docs/content/index.rst

             are *transversal* (particles oscillate perpendicularly to the direction of wave propagation), while P-waves are *longitudinal* (particles oscillate in the same direction as the wave).
-Both P- and S-waves are body waves, because they travel through the interior of the earth (or some other planet), and their evolution is affected by the generating source as well as the material properties of the medium, namely density, stiffness, composition, etc.
+Both P- and S-waves are body waves, because they travel through the interior of the Earth (or some other planet), and their evolution is affected by the generating source as well as the material properties of the medium, namely density, stiffness, composition, etc.